Health Insurance Marketplace Form 1095-A

 If you were not covered by insurance all year, you should figure out if you qualify for an exemption from the health insurance coverage requirement.
 Otherwise, you will owe an individual shared responsibility payment.

 Premium Tax Credit

 The Premium Tax Credit is a refundable credit you can claim on your tax return if you and/or your family has a low or moderate income (between 100 and 400% of the federal poverty line) to help you afford health insurance purchased through the Marketplace.

-Prepare and efile your tax return on efile.com!
-After you answer a few simple tax questions, the efile software will use your answers to determine your eligibility and calculate your credit amount.
+To find out if you qualify for the Premium Tax Credit, prepare and efile your tax return on efile.com!
+After you answer a few simple tax questions, eFile.com determine your eligibility and calculate your credit amount.

 More Information on Health Insurance and Taxes